 What kind of lifestyle do you want to have?
 Where do you want to live?
 How do you want to live?
 What kind of house and car would you like to own?
 What size family do you envision having?
 How will you support this kind of lifestyle?

-What is God’s Will for you life?
+What is God’s Will for your life?

 Is God a factor in your decision?
 How are you involving him in this process?
 What choices can you make to ensure that you are following God’s will?
 What talents has he specifically given you?

-Self Assessment Action Steps:
+Self-Assessment Action Steps:

-Use the Career Path Guide
+Use the AU Career Plan

 Use people as a resource